SaidiAmine/udemy-microservices/README.md

 ## Encrypting configuration values
 * Use configuration server endpoint /encrypt and pass the specific value to the body.
 (You can use /decrypt)
 * Update the configuration value on the git repository and add {cipher} on the beginning of the encrypted value

+## Spring cloud support for services discovery & registration
+* Spring cloud netflix's eureka service which will act as a service discovery agent
+* Spring cloud load balancer library for client-side load balancing
+* Netflix Feign client to look up for a service between microservices